Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 This gives you plenty of time to explore all five towns, enjoy the scenic hikes, take in the coastal views, and still have time to relax by the sea.

-Many travelers try to day trip to Cinque Terre, but honestly?
-I wouldn’t recommend it.
+Many travelers try to day trip to Cinque Terre and see all of the villages, but I wouldn’t recommend it.
 The area is too big to properly see in just one day, and you’d spend most of your time hopping on and off trains instead of actually enjoying the villages.

-Each town has its own charm, and rushing through them means you’ll miss out on what makes them special.
+Each town has its own charm and rushing through them means you’ll miss out on what makes them special.

 Where To Stay In Cinque Terre